hatem-darweesh/op_bridge/README.md

 ```

 How to run the bridge:

-1- Run CARLA simulator 0.9.13
+1-Run CARLA simulator 0.9.13

-2- Run one of the following options.
+2-Run one of the following options.

-3- In case of run_srunner_agent.sh, scneario must be started before running the bridge.
+3-In case of run_srunner_agent.sh, scneario must be started before running the bridge.

-4- The bridge run script will run the op_agent
+4-The bridge run script will run the op_agent

 Three options:
 ```